Periop Meds

 Insulin & Diabetic meds

-The ICSI guideline offers the following recommendations for the management of insulins and diabetic medications around surgery:
+The ACC 2024, ADA 2024, and ICSI 2020 guidelines offer the following recommendations for the management of insulins and diabetic medications around surgery:

-- do not administer oral hypoglycemics or short-acting insulins preoperatively (strong, low)
+- do not administer oral hypoglycemics preoperatively (ICSI strong, low) except for metformin (ACC above)

-- Short-acting, sliding scale insulin should be used to treat high blood glucose values in patients holding their normal diabetic medications (strong, low)
+- short-acting, sliding scale insulin should be used to treat high blood glucose values in patients holding their normal diabetic medications (ICSI strong, low; ADA)

-- GLP-1 agonists (exenatide, liraglutide) should be held perioperatively (strong, low) as these agents slow GI motility and may further delay GI recovery after surgery
+- GLP-I agonists (semaglutide, liraglutide) should be held perioperatively (ICSI strong, low) as these agents slow GI motility and may further delay GI recovery after surgery.
+ACC sites recent ASA (anesthesiology) recommendation to hold daily GLP-1's > 1 day and weekly GLP-1's > 1 week prior to surgery

-- Glycemic control should be directed at achieving blood glucose levels between 140-180 mg/dL and not be directed at more intensive goal targets (80-110 mg/dL) (strong, high)
+- glycemic control should be directed at achieving blood glucose levels between 140-180 mg/dL and not be directed at more intensive goal targets (80-110 mg/dL) (ICSI strong, high)

 Further ICSI pointers: